 It’s almost time to go Back to School!
-Be ready for those 1st Day of School photos with this Back to School Notebook Paper Photo Prop
+Be ready for those 1st Day photos with this Back to School Notebook Paper Photo Prop

 Some people love a fresh box of crayons.
 Others love a box of freshly sharpened pencils.
 While I do enjoy both of those things, I also love paper.
 Notebook paper in particular.
 So for our back to school frame photo prop I used notebook paper as the main design element.